Mission Statement

 Our Community Involvement

-• 180+ bags of toiletries, household items and non perishable food items to senior residents at the Wimauma Senior Center and Blessed Sacrament Manor.
+• 70+ bags of toiletries, household items and non perishable food items to senior residents at the St. Clemente Villas in Plant City.

-• 120+ computers were donated to deserving students at Pierce Middle School and Leto High School to assist in their scholastic success.
+• 180 computers were donated to deserving students at Sheilds Middle School, Alonso High School and Strawberry Crest High School to assist in their scholastic success.

 • Council members volunteered in over 40 community events throughout Hillsborough County.

-• The Council had it's second "Hispanic Stories & Voices" Literacy Project distributing 165 books to students at Tomlin Middle School.
+• The Council had it's third "Hispanic Stories & Voices" Literacy Project distributing 250 books to students at Crestwood Elementary School.

 • Two technical scholarships were provided at Aguilas Institute for students studying in the fields of Medical Assistant and Pharmacy Technician.